A child looks out from behind a structure she's building with modular robotic blocks

 • While our spaces were closed due to COVID-19, the STEAM team made cool Take & Make STEAM activity packets to pick up and use at home.
 One included materials to make a robot toothbrush and then use your new bot to create abstract art.
 Another had a tangram puzzle set, with pieces made on our 3D printers and an accompanying packet with links to the designs.

-Meet the STEAM team
+Meet the Maker + STEAM team

 Caroline